sshonosuke/SB-ITS/README.md

 # SB-ITS
 This package implements effieicnt screening methods of predictive biomarkers for individual treatment selection via optimal discovery procedure, as proposed by the following papers.

 Sugasawa, S. and Noma, H. (2020).
-Efficient Screening of Predictive Biomarkers for Individual Treatment Selection. (https://arxiv.org/abs/1905.01582)
+Efficient Screening of Predictive Biomarkers for Individual Treatment Selection. *Biometrics*, to appear (https://arxiv.org/abs/1905.01582)

 Functions are implemented in HTEODP-bin-function.R and HTEODP-surv-function.R available in the repository.